 Students working towards a legal secretary certificate receive instruction in various legal and jurisdictional concepts, as well as in using software for legal practice management.
 They may also receive training in proofreading and citation formatting, basic office skills, correspondence practices, telephone etiquette, and file management.
 Some certificate programs require students to complete an end-of-term assignment involving the preparation of legal documents.
 Standard courses in a legal secretary certificate program include:

 - Civil investigation

 - Business communication

 Employment Outlook and Salary Information

-The BLS indicated in 2013 that most legal secretaries made $26,450-$69,360 per year at that time.
-The majority of legal secretaries worked in legal services, the BLS reported, though those employed by the natural gas distribution industry earned the highest wages, averaging $64,780 per year.
+According to the BLS, the median wage for legal secretaries was $43,200 per year in 2015.
+The majority of legal secretaries worked in legal services, but those employed by the natural gas distribution industry earned the highest wages, averaging $66,140 per year.